 Sizing a commercial generator isn’t about guesswork; it’s a careful calculation based on your specific operational needs.
 It requires a detailed look at everything from your lighting and computers to your heavy-duty machinery with powerful motors.
 You need to understand not just what you want to power, but how that equipment uses electricity.
 By following a clear process, you can confidently identify the right power solution to keep your business running smoothly, no matter what.
 The following steps will guide you through creating an equipment inventory, calculating your power needs accurately, and accounting for critical details like surge power.
 Let’s walk through how to determine your exact power requirements.

-Create a Comprehensive Equipment Inventory
+Start with a Full Equipment Inventory

 The first step is to create a detailed list of every single piece of equipment you need to power during an outage.
 Walk through your facility and take note of everything, from the big-ticket items to the small essentials.
 For an office, this includes lights, computers, servers, and your security system.
 A restaurant will need to add refrigerators, freezers, ovens, and point-of-sale systems to its list.
 Don’t forget crucial systems like HVAC units, sump pumps, or any specialized machinery unique to your industry.
 This complete inventory is the foundation for an accurate power calculation and a successful commercial generator installation.